 Non-Governmental Organizations (NGOs)

-International organizations that are not directly linked to the governments of specific countries, such as Doctors without Borders and the International Red Cross.
+Not-for-profit organizations that are not directly linked to the governments of specific countries, and perform a variety of service and humanitarian functions, including bringing citizen concerns to governments, advocating for causes, and encouraging political participation.
 Some countries’ anti-money laundering regulations for NGOs still have loopholes that some worry could be exploited by terrorists or terrorist sympathizers trying to secretly move money.

 Non-Profit Organizations (NPOs)

 These can take on a variety of forms, depending on the jurisdiction and legal system, including associations, foundations, fund-raising committees, community service organizations, corporations of public interest, limited companies, and public benevolent institutions.
 FATF has suggested practices to help authorities protect organizations that raise or disburse funds for charitable, religious, cultural, educational, social, or fraternal purposes from being misused or exploited by financiers of terrorism.

 Nostro and vostro accounts are mirror correspondent accounts maintained by two banks in different jurisdictions to facilitate transactions in each other’s local currency—essentially, clearing accounts that balance foreign currency transactions between the two institutions.
 For example, Bank X from Brazil might open a U.S.-dollar account at Bank Y in the United States, called a “nostro” (literally “our”) account; Bank Y might open a mirror account in Brazilian reals with Bank X in Brazil—a “vostro” (“your”) account.
 Financial regulators have expressed concern over the transparency of nostro and vostro account relationships, especially when there are multiple layers of accounts within primary relationships.